javaplus/DockerDojo/labs/intro.md

 ```
 docker exec -it <container id> bash
 ```

+> Side Note: If you gave your container a name by running it with something like `docker run --name nginx -p 8080:80 -d nginx`, you can use the name instead of finding the container id: `docker exec -it nginx bash`

 This should this give you a bash prompt that looks something like this:

 ```